List of Top 5 Cybersecurity Careers and Learning Paths

 However, candidates should realize that “no degree required” doesn’t also mean “no experience required.”
 Candidates need skills that employers value and certifications are one way to prove those skills.
 For more information, check out this guide discussing how to get into cybersecurity without a degree

-What are the most in-demand cybersecurity skills in 2022?
+What are the most in-demand cybersecurity skills?

 Hackers are analytical problem-solvers sporting both creativity and attention to detail.
 These are the broad skills needed to work in cybersecurity, but the field also requires technical skills related to operating systems (e.g., Windows, Linux, macOS) and security frameworks (e.g., Kerberos, Splunk).
 Here is a closer look at the top cybersecurity skills to consider.